Ballot Intelligence

 Deliverable format

-Typical deliverable is 8 to 12 pages, PDF format, with cover page, measure summary, coalition tables, and full source appendix.
-Delivery package includes the PDF, plain text copy, and structured data files (CSV).
+Typical deliverable is 10 to 15 pages, PDF format, with cover, executive summary, four analysis sections, and source appendix.
+Delivery package includes PDF, plain-text report, chart exports (SVG), and per-precinct comparables CSV.

 What's in the deliverable